apache/nuttx/fs/nxffs/README.txt

   a good but empty state... all ready for file system re-organization.
 - And worse, when NXFSS reorganization the FLASH a power cycle can damage the file system content if it happens at the wrong time.
+- The current design does not permit re-opening of files for write access unless the file is truncated to zero length.
+This effectively prohibits implementation of a proper turncate() method which should alter the size of a previously written file.
+There is some fragmentray logic in place but even this is conditioned out with __NO_TRUNCATE_SUPPORT__.